-Complete the Application Form (Word, 105 KB) and email it to the Examinations Office as soon as possible.
-We will acknowledge the request and advise whether we are able to host the examination/s.
-You can contact the Examinations Office by e-mail or telephone to discuss your specific situation.
+Complete the External examination application and email it to the Examinations Office as soon as possible.
+We will acknowledge the request and advise whether we are able to host the examination(s).
+You can contact the by email or telephone to discuss your specific situation.

 Students whose institutions require them to pay for their examination